polowis/blog/_posts/2020-11-02-reflection-journal-#18:-the-new-begining-of-beymax.md

 ### Template engine (bx)

 Next one is the template engine.
 It has similar structure to Jinja2, a Flask's template engine.
+Any suspicious characters will be escaped automatically.
 Here is a few example:

 ```py
 html = """